- Posted by Jason on July 11, 2014 in Global Money Transfer

 Paypal has become a world favourite since it’s launch in 1999, and it’s known for being a convenient way to instantly transfer money between countries.
 Problem is, you are only ‘instantly’ transferring to another Paypal account – to then withdraw the cash to a bank account in India can take a week or longer.
 This third option might not be ideal if you need to move money quickly – not to mention that the hefty fees involved in Paypal transfers will quickly eat into any remittances you send to India.

 As mentioned previously, many traditional bank services have extremely high fees.
 A purely online service like OrbitRemit, by contrast, can help you transfer cash at a better exchange rate and significantly lower fees (up to 80% lower than some banks) while often providing a same-day transfer speed.
 A strictly online service offers you the best combination of low fees, security and fast transfers.

 One of the 800-pound gorillas in the money transfer markets, Western Union is still relied on by many Indian expats for their money transfers from Australia to India.
 While the service has been around in some form for over a century, their transition into the online world has been marred by security problems and vulnerability to fraud.

 So there you have it – five options for transferring cash back to India.
 If you’re looking for the best combination of speed, security and reliability, a service like OrbitRemit with thousands of positive reviews is by far your best option.
-Go ahead and give it a try today – you’ll love our excellent exchange rates and flat low fees.
+Go ahead and give it a try today – you’ll love our excellent exchange rates and no fee transfers.

-Visit OrbitRemit to easily send money to India today!
+Visit OrbitRemit to easily send money to India, FOR FREE, today!

 You can now easily transfer money internationally with OrbitRemit!